 Among a long list of metrics loan officers use to evaluate your loan proposal, the three widely used ones include your debt-to-equity ratio, loan-to-value ratio, and debt service coverage.
 When you go to your bank, make sure your business is up to par as regards these metrics, among others.

 If banks have mastered the art of negotiation, so must you.
 Don’t get intimidated.
 Be candid about why certain assets such as your home, can’t be offered as collateral.

 Lay down what is important and critical for your business.
 Negotiate for loan repayment terms that will work best for your business and eventually allow you to settle loans without delay.
 Look out for financing facilities such as the Temporary Bridging Loan Programme where borrower can elect to opt for a principal deferment option during first year of loan.

 Read the loan provisions and appeal for waivers if you think they will hurt your business or your ability to repay the loan.
 While banks will tell you that they are standard covenants, there is no harm in pushing for their elimination.
 Sometimes dropping a loan covenant is non-negotiable but relaxing it may be negotiated.
 Just be prepared to present your justifications and offer some trade offs.

 If planning to apply for a loan, it is good to approach banks where you have existing deposits.
 By doing so, you somehow up your chances of bagging that loan because you already have a banking relationship with that creditor for years.
 You may also be a valued customer and this is a plus point in the “trust” rating department.
 Most SMEs usually maintain their current account with the 3 local banking giants and all 3 are active in supporting SME financing.
 Compare DBS, UOB and OCBC business loan to ensure you get the best financing offer.

-Scoring a SME loan is possible if you know how to play the game.
+Scoring a SME Working Capital Loan is possible if you know how to play the game.
 Know the rules laid out by banks, learn the strategies, and follow them to the hilt.